stijn-dejongh/lovecraft_public_domain/raw_converts/cb.md

 roughly correlate the sensation with what he had known as sight.
 As this sensation gained some degree of stability, Campbell realised that he must still be in the throes of nightmare.

-  He seemed to be in a room of considerable extent&mdash;of medium height, but with a large proportionate area.
-On every side&mdash;and he could apparently see all four sides at once&mdash;were high, narrowish slits which seemed to serve as combined doors and windows.
+  He seemed to be in a room of considerable extent--of medium height, but with a large proportionate area.
+On every side--and he could apparently see all four sides at once--were high, narrowish slits which seemed to serve as combined doors and windows.
 There were singular low tables or pedestals, but no furniture of normal nature and proportions.
 Through the slits streamed floods of sapphire light, and beyond them could be mistily seen the sides and roofs of fantastic buildings like clustered cubes.
-On the walls&mdash;in the vertical panels between the slits&mdash;were strange markings of an oddly disquieting character.
-It was some time before Campbell understood why they disturbed him so&mdash;then he saw that they were, in repeated instances, precisely like some of the hieroglyphs on the crystal cube&rsquo;s disc.
+On the walls--in the vertical panels between the slits--were strange markings of an oddly disquieting character.
+It was some time before Campbell understood why they disturbed him so--then he saw that they were, in repeated instances, precisely like some of the hieroglyphs on the crystal cube's disc.

   The actual nightmare element, though, was something more than this.
 It began with the living thing which presently entered through one of the slits, advancing deliberately toward him and bearing a metal box of bizarre proportions and glassy, mirror-like surfaces.
-For this thing was nothing human&mdash;nothing of earth&mdash;nothing even of man&rsquo;s myths and dreams.
+For this thing was nothing human--nothing of earth--nothing even of man's myths and dreams.
 It was a gigantic, pale-grey worm or centipede, as large around as a man and twice as long, with a disc-like, apparently eyeless, cilia-fringed head bearing a purple central orifice.
-It glided on its rear pairs of legs, with its fore part raised vertically&mdash;the legs, or at least two pairs of them, serving as arms.
+It glided on its rear pairs of legs, with its fore part raised vertically--the legs, or at least two pairs of them, serving as arms.
 Along its spinal ridge was a curious purple comb, and a fan-shaped tail of some grey membrane ended its grotesque bulk.
 There was a ring of flexible red spikes around its neck, and from the twistings of these came clicking, twanging sounds in measured, deliberate rhythms.

-  Here, indeed, was outr&eacute; nightmare at its height&mdash;capricious fantasy at its apex.
+  Here, indeed, was outré nightmare at its height--capricious fantasy at its apex.
 But even this vision of delirium was not what caused George Campbell to lapse a third time into unconsciousness.
-It took one more thing&mdash;one final, unbearable touch&mdash;to do that.
+It took one more thing--one final, unbearable touch--to do that.
 As the nameless worm advanced with its glistening box, the reclining man caught in the mirror-like surface a glimpse of what should have been his own body.
-Yet&mdash;horribly verifying his disordered and unfamiliar sensations&mdash;it was not his own body at all that he saw reflected in the burnished metal.
+Yet--horribly verifying his disordered and unfamiliar sensations--it was not his own body at all that he saw reflected in the burnished metal.
 It was, instead, the loathsome, pale-grey bulk of one of the great centipedes.

     [Robert E. Howard]

   From that final lap of senselessness, he emerged with a full understanding of his situation.
-His mind was imprisoned in the body of a frightful native of an alien planet, while, somewhere on the other side of the universe, his own body was housing the monster&rsquo;s personality.
+His mind was imprisoned in the body of a frightful native of an alien planet, while, somewhere on the other side of the universe, his own body was housing the monster's personality.

   He fought down an unreasoning horror.
 Judged from a cosmic standpoint, why should